databrickslabs/automl-toolkit/APIDOCS.md

   .setMainConfig(modelConfig)
   .runFeatureCullingWithPrediction()
 ```
-This will extract the default configuration set in Providentia, run through feature engineering tasks, data cleanup, categorical data conversion, vectorization, modeling, and scoring.
+This will extract the default configuration set in AutoML-Toolkit, run through feature engineering tasks, data cleanup, categorical data conversion, vectorization, modeling, and scoring.

 The usage above overrides a number of the defaults (discussed in detail below).